atomicdata-dev/atomic-server/docs/src/astro-guide/8-pojects.md

 # Using ResourceArrays to show a list of projects

-We are going to edit our portfolio ontology and give the homepage a list projects to display.
+We are going to edit our portfolio ontology and give the homepage a list of projects to display.

 Go back to our ontology and add a **recommended** property to the `homepage` class called `projects`.
 Give it a nice description and set the datatype to `ResourceArray`.
 This is basically an array of subjects pointing to other resources.
 Click on the configure button next to datatype and in the classtype field type `project`, an option with the text `Create: project` should appear, click it and the new class will be added to the ontology.

 <video controls>
   <source src="/videos/8-1.mp4">